frictionlessdata/frictionless-py/README.md

 ### Inspector

 > This API could be deprecated in the future.
-We reccomend to use `validate` counterpart.
+It's recommended to use `validate` counterpart.

 #### `Inspector(**settings)`
 #### `inspector.inspect(source, **source_options)`